The Clear Edge

 • Quarterly: Strategic planning session (half day)

-Example: Maya’s reporting caught issues early.
-Client churn dropped from 12% to 6% because problems were visible in weekly reviews instead of quarterly surprises.
+Example: Maya’s reporting caught issues early, and client churn dropped from 12% to 6% because problems showed up in weekly reviews instead of as quarterly surprises.

 Build 3: Comprehensive SOP Library

-Why: The Team asks how to do things repeatedly.
-Training new people takes 40+ hours.
-Knowledge lives in people’s heads.
+Why: The team keeps asking how to do the same things, training new people takes 40+ hours, and critical knowledge lives in people’s heads instead of in documents.

 What: Documented processes for: